Alliance Data Systems Corporation (ADS): What is good about stock?

 Alliance Data Systems Corporation (ADS) estimates and forecasts

 Figures show that Alliance Data Systems Corporation shares have underperformed across the wider relevant industry.
-The company’s shares have lost -1.89% over the past 6 months, with this year growth rate of -58.02%, compared to -8.9% for the industry.
+The company’s shares have gained +11.22% over the past 6 months, with this year growth rate of -58.02%, compared to -7.9% for the industry.
 Other than that, the company has, however, lowered its growth outlook for the 2020 fiscal year revenue.
-Growth estimates for the current quarter are -56.4% and -50.7% for the next quarter.
-Revenue growth from the last financial year stood is estimated to be -20.3%.
+Growth estimates for the current quarter are -47.6% and 293.3% for the next quarter.
+Revenue growth from the last financial year stood is estimated to be -20.6%.

 ADS Dividends